 The president of the American Health Care Association and others like him didn’t see this as progress, however.
 As he stated in a letter to the president prior to the election, the new guidelines focused more on “catching wrongdoing rather than helping nursing homes improve.”

 What does this mean for the future?

-The rollback on the Obama-era regulations is certainly a huge blow to nursing home residents and their families, many of whom rested easier knowing nursing home administrators were being held to higher standards of safety by the state and federal government.
+The rollback on the Obama-era regulations is certainly a huge blow to nursing home residents and their families.
+Many rested easier knowing nursing home administrators had higher standards of safety from the state and federal government.

 Many elderly advocates are already voicing their disapproval of the Administration’s move including Janet Wells, a consultant for California Advocates for Nursing Home Reform, who pointed out that under the EJA, penalties were finally steep enough to grab the industry’s attention and deter further wrongdoing.

 Now, many are afraid that facilities will see the new, lower penalties as merely a cost of doing business and take no further steps to correct the problem.
 In such cases, the burden of seeking justice will once again fall on the shoulders of loved ones who will likely seek civil action and higher payouts for their pain and suffering.